AustinStitz-Hacking/HackABit-Writeups/README.md

 So let's start up DevTools!

-If we look in the elements tab, we can find an interesting ID as a part of the chat modal:
+If we look in the elements tab, we can find an interesting ID as a part of the chat panel:

 ![Leaky Image 1](leaky1.png)